-In this scenario, two generation points and one annihilation point can be identified.
 The vector field, corresponding to the charged-AdS black hole within the CKG framework, is illustrated in FIG.(\ref{meng2}).
-The asymptotic properties of this vector field near the boundaries $I_i$ are summarized in TABLE(\ref{oo1}).
+The asymptotic properties of this vector field near the boundaries $I_i$ are summarized in Table(\ref{table3}).
 It can be observed that as $r_h$ approaches $r_m$, or when $r$ tends toward infinity, the vector field plot of $\phi$ exhibits a leftward orientation, indicative of its universal thermodynamic classification.
+In Fig. (\ref{fig:Ic1}), the contour $C$ is plotted to show the asymptotic behavior of the vector field $\phi$ for the charged-AdS black hole $\lambda>0$.

 The changes in the components for $\Phi_i$ can be visualized through the contours $C_i$ presented in FIG.(\ref{meng3}).
 For $\lambda = 0.1$, the winding numbers $\Phi_1$ and $\Phi_3$ equal $1$, while $\Phi_2$ and $\Phi_4$ equal $-1$.
 Noted that the thermal stability of the system in the low temperature and the high temperature regions is different.
 More specifically, when $\beta \rightarrow \infty$, the system includes a stable small black hole alongside an unstable large black hole.
-On the contrary, under the condition $\beta \rightarrow 0$, there is no black hole state.
-Consequently, according to the universal thermodynamic class introduced in Ref.\cite{gx1}, the charged-AdS black hole in the CKG background $(\lambda>0)$ falls into the category of $W^{0+}$.\\
+On the contrary, under the condition $\beta \rightarrow 0$, the existence of a black hole state is not possible.
+Consequently, according to the universal thermodynamic class introduced in Ref. \cite{gx1}, the charged-AdS black hole under the CKG framework $(\lambda>0)$ falls into the category of $W^{0+}$.\\